Mohit121421/Java-Script-Learning/README.md

 Day 5 = Learn About Strings, Also Learns Differents String Methods in Javascript(js).

 Day 6 = Learn About Array and Different Array Methods in Javascript(js)

+Day 7 = Learn About what is DOM BaSically is in Javascript(js)

+Day 8 = Learn about DOM Childen,Parent, & Sibling Nodes in Javascript(js)